Gitanjali1818/90DaysOfDevOps/2026/day-16/day-16-shell-scripting.md

                      echo "file does not exists"
              fi

-          OUTPUT:
+          OUTPUT:enter the file name:file_check.sh
+                  file doesn't exists

 ## Task 5: Combine It All:
-    1- Create server_check.sh.Store a service name in a variable.
+    1- Create server_check.sh.
+Store a service name in a variable.
 Asks the User, If y-runs then go to check systectl status, If no the print Skipped.
        Scripts: #!/bin/bash
         SERVICE="Nginx"
          read -p "Do you want to check the status of $SERVICE (y/n): " choice